Deep Breath (Doctor Who): Plot

 The next morning, the Doctor roams the back streets for answers, recognising his current face from before.
 Both Clara and the Doctor find an advertisement in a newspaper directing them to meet at a specific restaurant.
 They learn that neither of them planted the message, and discover the restaurant is part of a crashed spaceship filled with humanoid robots.
 Beneath the restaurant, they see a dormant male cyborg with half a face.
 The Doctor surmises the Half-Face Man is a robot replacing his mechanical parts with biological ones.

 Upon Clara's prompting, the awakened Half-Face Man reveals that he is trying to reach the "promised land" by prolonging his life via parts replacements and he killed the dinosaur to use her biological material for his computer.
 The Half-Face Man deploys his escape pod—a hot-air balloon made of human skin—lifting him and the Doctor into the sky.
 The Doctor claims that the Half-Face Man—the other robots' control node—has replaced his components so many times that he no longer exists in his original form and does not want to continue his existence.
 The Doctor then warns that either the Half-Face Man will have to kill himself, or the Doctor will be forced to kill him to protect the humans.
 The other robots go lifeless; the Half-Face Man is impaled on the spire of Big Ben.

 The Doctor suspects the person who put the message in the newspaper inviting Clara and him to the restaurant is the same woman in a shop who gave Clara the phone number for the TARDIS.
 (Note: As depicted in the 2013 episode "The Bells of Saint John") Clara expresses misgivings about the new Doctor's character and is unsure about continuing to travel with him.
-Clara gets a phone call from the Eleventh Doctor, made moments before his regeneration, encouraging her to stay.
-Clara agrees.
+However, she gets a phone call from the Eleventh Doctor, made moments before his regeneration, encouraging her to stay, and reminding Clara that the Doctor is still the same person underneath.
+She agrees and returns to the current incarnation.
 The Half-Face Man awakens and meets a woman called Missy, who tells him he has reached the promised land.